Brownlolaoo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that changes the working directory to the previous one Write a script that lists all files
-Write a script that prints the type of the file named
+Write a script that prints the type of the file named We are symbols, and inhabit symbols
+ We are symbols, and inhabit symbols